The first glimpse of the great human travesty came for me, as it did for many of my generation, on TV so long ago.

 Our visits with some representatives of the Jewish communities in Selma and Birmingham gave us a sense of the issue’s complexities, with members also in the crosshairs of those who wanted to keep Jim Crow in place.
 Yet for the victims of this incredible racist discrimination which said that an entire segment of the population was to be treated as less than human, there was absolutely nothing complicated about it at all.

-With the recent rise in attacks on Jews, Blacks, Asians and Muslims and the rolling back of provisions of the 1965 Voter Rights Act won only after massive efforts of Civil Rights actions throughout the South, it’s clear we need to vigorously continue to combat oppression and discrimination in all its manifestations.
+With the recent rise in White supremacy rhetoric as well as attacks on Jews, Blacks, Asians and Muslims, along with the rolling back of provisions of the 1965 Voter Rights Act won only after massive efforts of Civil Rights actions throughout the South, it’s clear we need to vigorously continue to combat oppression and discrimination in all its manifestations.
 And we must fight any muzzling of the history we must teach our children and relearn ourselves to wipe out bigotry and hatred.

 Only by acting out our collective conscience to move toward true equality and economic justice can we look after one another and eradicate second-class citizenship, once and for all.